functionguyy/technical_art/C_tutorials/A_Complete_Introduction_To_Variables_In_C.md

 ```

-**The type specified for a variable affects the range of values that
+**The type specified for a variable affects the range of values that the
-the variable can store so let’s spend some time to talk about the basic types in C.**
+variable can store.**

+C takes portability seriously and actually bothers to tell you what values and
+ranges are guaranteed to be safe for each **type**.

 Let’s talk briefly about each of the types.